4mbl/config/packages/lint/README.md

 ## Available templates

-There is currently one config template.
+These are the currently available config templates.

 - **Next** - Extending the Next.js linting config.
 - **Node** - Linting configuration for Node.js.